lhfiorini/Minesweeper/README.md

 # Version 2.00
 New method in the controller to manage the onClic and onRightButton of the client.
 First game played through Postman in a board of 5x5 with 2 mines.
 Both “GAMEOVER” and “FINISHED” status were tested.

+# Version 3.00
+New version of the client to play with the API minesweeper.
+As an example, it is set a play of 2 mines in a board of 5 col and 5 rows, then 5 movements and 1 flag are realized.
+As the mines are located randomly sometimes the flag movement it is not the right one.
+Below is an example of the result when the cell is not revealed before flagging:
+Flag on 0-0:
+Game Code/Satus: 20191202_184153_1500/PLAYING
+Flag Detected: 1/2
+Time Tracking: 0 days, 0 hours, 0 minutes, 0 seconds.
+FLAGGED	2	EMPTY	EMPTY	EMPTY
+[     ]	2	EMPTY	EMPTY	EMPTY
+1		1	EMPTY	EMPTY	EMPTY
+EMPTY		EMPTY	EMPTY	EMPTY	EMPTY
+EMPTY		EMPTY	EMPTY	EMPTY	EMPTY